Understand the complaints rules

 The Standard contains all the information you need to develop a complaints handling process.

-- make it easy for a consumer to make a complaint
+- make it free and easy for a consumer to report a complaint

-- meet time frames to respond to and resolve complaints
+- meet defined timeframes to respond to and resolve complaints

 You need to keep a record